Nas1010/chris-meah/README.md

 The portfolio features multiple sections that form a comprehensive overview of Chris's professional journey:

-- **Home:** An engaging landing page that sets the tone and welcomes visitors.
+- **Home:** An engaging landing page that introduces Chris and his educational background and interest in AI.
-- **School of Code:** A dedicated section highlighting Chris's involvement with the School of Code, sharing the story and impact of the initiative.
+- **School of Code:** A dedicated section highlighting Chris's journey of creating the School of Code, sharing the story and impact of the initiative.
-- **Testimonials:** A collection of testimonials from peers, collaborators, and clients, demonstrating trust and the quality of work.
+- **Testimonials:** A collection of testimonials who have worked with or have been impacted by Chris' work.
-- **Contact:** A section for visitors to get in touch through various channels.
+- **Contact:** A section for visitors to get in touch through various channels, as well as the services he provides.

+## Folder Structure

+chris-meah-portfolio/
+├── public/
+│   ├── index.html
+│   ├── images/
+│
+├── src/
+│   ├── components/
+│   │   ├── BackgroundVideo.jsx
+│   │   ├── Contact.jsx
+│   │   ├── Footer.jsx
+│   │   ├── HeroSection.jsx
+│   │   ├── Layout.jsx
+│   │   ├── Navbar.jsx
+│   │   ├── ReviewsData.js
+│   │   ├── SchoolOfCode.jsx
+│   │   └── Testimonials.jsx
+│   ├── styles/
+│   │   ├── Contact.module.css
+│   │   ├── Footer.module.css
+│   │   ├── HeroSection.module.css
+│   │   ├── Layout.module.css
+│   │   ├── Navbar.module.css
+│   │   ├── Testimonials.module.css
+│   │   └── SchoolOfCode.module.css
+│   ├── App.jsx
+│   ├── index.js
+├── package.json
+├── package-lock.json
+└── README.md

 ## Technologies Used